thchr/thchr.github.io/notes/fragile-connectivities.md

 **Notes:**

-1.  (▪)²ᵀ denotes the singular Γ-symmetry content of the 2T plane waves connected to $ω=0$, whether regular or irregular.

-2. Of the 230 space groups, only 68 have "regular" Γ-irreps at ω=0.
+1. Of the 230 space groups, only 68 have "regular" Γ-irreps at $ω=0$.
     Of these 68 space groups, only 29 *may* host symmetry-identified fragile phases: we include only these 29 space groups here.

+2. The notation (...)\T highlights the $ω=0$-connected Γ-irrep content of the 2T plane waves connected to $ω=0$, which is always regular here.

 3. Time-reversal symmetry is assumed.